Kitakyushu Museum of Natural History & Human History

 Address (Japanese) 805-0071 福岡県北九州市八幡東区東田2-4-1

-By car - About 5 minutes from the Edamitsu Interchange off the Kitakyushu Urban Expressway
+Approx. 3 minutes from Edamitsu Ramp on the Kitakyushu Urban Expressway

 *Information on facilities is subject to change.
 Please check each official website for the latest information.